varunmamtora06/StudE_Flutter_App/README.md

 * Tips to perform the activities efficiently.
 * Has a timer.
 * Smooth instrumental music is played while the timer is on.
-* Music might help the user to concentrate on the activities.
+* Music will help the user to concentrate on the activities.
 * Note taking feature and swipe to delete note.

 ## Download